Sometimes a place speaks to you. Sometimes it whispers. During a hike in Mt. Rainier it—or rather, a deer—called to me: this is where you belong.

 An all day adventure

 The Burroughs Mountain Trail is the longest of the five.
-Starting near Paradise Inn, this 9.4 miles loop trail covers 2,562 feet, which for most is an all-day hike.
+This hike starts near Paradise Inn, this 9.4 miles loop trail covers 2,562 feet, which for most is an all-day hike.
 Expect the area to be dry and dusty, and considering the length, make sure to bring extra water and snacks.

 4. Mount Freemont Lookout Trail